 Beginning January 1, 2018, the mandatory boating safety education law went into effect and will be phased in by age.
-If you operate any type of motorized vessel on California waterways, including powered sailboats and paddle craft, or if you are 18 years or older and in direct supervision of a non-card holder, you are required to pass an approved boating safety exam and carry a lifetime California Boater Card.
+If you operate any type of motorized vessel on California waterways, including powered sailboats and paddle craft, and if you are 25 years or under you are required to pass an approved boating safety exam and carry a lifetime California Boater Card.
 You are required to have your ALA Boat Operator's Certificate for boating on Lake Arrowhead.

 You may obtain a California Boater Card at any time and don't have to wait until it is required for your age group.
 Boaters who plan on instructing boating to a non-card holder must also have a Boater Card.

 The card will be issued by the California State Parks Division of Boating and Waterways (DBW) prior to the Jan.
 1, 2018 implementation date.
 The Boater Card Technical Advisory Group anticipates that the cost of the card will be no more than $10.
 The lost card replacement fee will be no more than $5.
 Boaters may take an approved boating safety course online, in a classroom or through home study.

 You may be pre-qualified for a Boater Card, so check out the website today!

 Click Here to go to the California Boater Card website for more information.